awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-python-samples-medicaid.md

 You can find the source code for this example in the `data_cleaning_and_lambda.py` file in the [AWS Glue examples](https://github.com/awslabs/aws-glue-samples) GitHub repository\.

 The easiest way to debug Python or PySpark scripts is to create a development endpoint and run your code there\.
 We recommend that you start by setting up a development endpoint to work in\.
-For more information, see [Working with Development Endpoints on the AWS Glue Console](console-development-endpoint.md)\.
+For more information, see [Viewing Development Endpoint Properties](console-development-endpoint.md)\.

 ## Step 1: Crawl the Data in the Amazon S3 Bucket<a name="aws-glue-programming-python-samples-medicaid-crawling"></a>